-The Arts Initiative invites University of Michigan graduates (current and previous academic year) Masters-level creative disciplines to join the pilot cohort of the Creative Careers Residency.
+The Arts Initiative invites University of Michigan graduates (current and previous academic year) of Masters-level creative disciplines to apply for the second cohort of the Creative Careers Residency.
 The Creative Careers Residency is a transitional program providing support for full-time, self-directed creative practice in architecture, art and design, performing arts, intermedia arts, or creative writing.

-Pursuit of an advanced degree in a creative practice provides support, structure, and most importantly, the time necessary to develop and execute creative work in visual art, music, architecture, or writing.
-Upon graduation, many practitioners lose these networks of support necessary to develop significant work, posing a significant barrier to the transition from degree to sustained work.
-The Creative Careers Residency seeks to reduce these barriers to creative practice post-graduation, by providing the time, structure, and funding support to transition from academia to post graduate endeavors.
+While pursuit of an advanced degree in a creative practice provides support, structure, and most importantly, the time necessary to develop and execute creative work, after graduation many practitioners lose these networks of support necessary to develop significant work, posing a significant barrier to the transition from degree to sustained work.
+The Creative Careers Residency seeks to reduce these barriers to creative practice post-graduation, by providing the time, structure, and funding support to transition from academia to post-graduate endeavors.

 Goals of the Creative Careers Residency Program:

 - To provide transitional support for creative artists, parallel to the scaffolding typical of academic disciplines, to assist graduates in their transition from “graduate student” to “creative professional.”